 St Jacob’s church – The seafarers’ church

 Called St Jakobi in German, this church was the seafarers’ church.
 This is one of few churches that still has its original baroque altar.
 But there is more to this place that makes your eyebrows rise.
-We both really liked the arm-sculptures that were sticking out of the pillars in the church, holding candles.
+We both really liked the arm sculptures that were sticking out of the pillars in the church, holding candles.
 Otherwise, this church is quite clean and not too “braggy”.
 Apparently, the churches were one of the only places where it wasn’t important to brag.

 On the floor of the church, you can see gravestones embedded in the floor.
-It was the most powerful and rich people that bought their gravesites inside the church (you can see that in more churches than St Jacob’s as well).
+It was the most powerful and rich people who bought their gravesites inside the church (you can see that in more churches than St Jacob’s as well).
 The point of that was that they didn’t want to be forgotten.
-By having their graves inside the church, people would come here to worship, see their names and pray for them too.
+By having their graves inside the church, people would come here to worship, see their names, and pray for them too.
 Inside the church, there is also one of the biggest organs ever made out of wood.
 It looks like it’s made out of metal but it’s made out of wood.

 A memorial inside the church for the victims of the sea

-In 1957, the ship “Pamir” sunk during a storm.
+In 1957, the ship “Pamir” sank during a storm.
 One of the lifeboats is now on display inside the church together with the names of all the people that were lost during the storm that sank the huge ship.
 There were 86 people on Pamir when it set sail.
 Out of those, only six people survived in the lifeboat that is now on display inside the church.

-The lifeboat and the things that are inside the church are everything that was found from the ship “Pamir”.
-There are also some letters and personal items of the people that lost their lives.
+The lifeboat and the things that are inside the church are everything that was found on the ship “Pamir”.
+There are also some letters and personal items of the people who lost their lives.
 It’s a special thing to see inside a church.
 During our visit we also got to see someone working on the restoration of old paintings inside the church – that was awesome too.
 To enter the St Jacob’s church is free of charge.
 The church opens at 10.00 each day but the closing time varies.
 For example, it closes at 13.00 each Sunday from January to April.

 St Petri church – The church of the “river farers”